dmonkman/ComfyUI-TRELLIS.2-AMD-Lite/README.md

 ---

-### Option A - Automatic install from the ROCm index (recommended)
+### Option A - Automatic install from the ROCm nightly index (recommended)

-Pulls the pinned wheels directly from AMD's index.
+Pulls the pinned wheels directly from AMD's nightly index.
 Replace `device-gfx1030` with the arch for your card (see the hardware table above), or use `device-all` for a larger install that covers every AMD GPU.